GitTools/GitVersion/docs/input/docs/reference/build-servers/bitbucket-pipelines.md

 :::

 When the action `dotnet-gitversion /buildserver` is executed, it will detect that it is running in BitBucket Pipelines by the presence of the `BITBUCKET_WORKSPACE` environment variable, which is set by the BitBucket Pipelines engine.
-It will generate a text file named `gitversion.env` which contains all the output of the GitVersion tool, exported as individual environment variables prefixed with `GITVERSION_`.
+It will generate a text file named `gitversion.properties` which contains all the output of the GitVersion tool, exported as individual environment variables prefixed with `GITVERSION_`.
-These environment variables can then be imported back into the build step using the `source gitversion.env` action.
+These environment variables can then be imported back into the build step using the `source gitversion.properties` action.

 If you want to share the text file across multiple build steps, then you will need to save it as an artifact.
 A more complex example pipeline is shown below: